Royal Python

 Age at maturity

 In the wild, the female matures between 20-36 months.
-The male reaches sexual maturitybetween 11-18 months.
+The male reaches sexual maturity between 11-18 months.

 Adult size